William Schreyer

-William Allen Schreyer (January 13, 1928 – January 22, 2011) was chairman emeritus and former CEO of Merrill Lynch & Co., where he worked for 45 years total, eight of them as chairman and CEO.
-He was also a noted philanthropist and served as former president of Pennsylvania State University's Board of Trustees.
+William Allen Schreyer (January 13, 1928 – January 22, 2011) was an American business executive who served as a chairman emeritus and CEO of Merrill Lynch & Co..
+He was also a philanthropist and served as former president of Pennsylvania State University's Board of Trustees.

 Early life and education

 William A. Schreyer was born in Williamsport, Pennsylvania, on January 13, 1928.
 His father managed the local office of a stock brokerage that was later acquired by Merrill Lynch.
 As a high school student, Schreyer worked there part-time, tasked with writing the day’s stock prices on a chalkboard.
 Schreyer then attended Penn State, where he joined the Sigma Phi Epsilon fraternity.
 He graduated in 1948 with a degree in commerce and finance.
 Although he was accepted by Harvard Business School to matriculate in fall 1949, he decided instead to enroll in a new Merrill Lynch internship.